nccgroup/encoderama/README.md

 So%2Bis%2B%252B
 ```

-URL encode injection test string but built up the string one char at a time
+URL encode an injection test string but build up the string one char at a time:

 ```bash
 ./encoderama -i -e u '">;!--\"<xss>=&{()}'